Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-Under the Certified Public Accountants Act of 2009, the Federation of CPA Associations of Chinese Taiwan (FCPAACT) is responsible for establishing ethical requirements for Certified Public Accountants, with approval by the Financial Supervisory Commission (FSC).
+Under the Certified Public Accountants Act of 2009, the Federation of CPA Associations of China Taiwan (FCPAACT) is responsible for establishing ethical requirements for Certified Public Accountants, with approval by the Financial Supervisory Commission (FSC).
 The FCPAACT’s Ethics Code Committee (ECC) has established an ongoing process for reviewing the latest IESBA Code of Ethics.
-As of September 2020, the FCPAACT has an ethics Code in place that references the 2016 IESBA Code of Ethics.
-The FCPAACT reports that the 2018 International Code of Ethics is being reviewed for convergence in 2020.
+As of May 2024, the 2018 Code is adopted.

 Current Status: Execute